Configurations, Tessellations and Tone Networks: Abstract

 \section{Abstract}

-The Eulerian tonnetz, which associates three minor chords to each major chord and three major chords to each minor chord, can be represented by a bipartite graph with twelve white vertices signifying major chords and twelve black vertices signifying minor chords.
-This so-called Levi graph uniquely determines the combinatorial geometry of a remarkable configuration of twelve points and twelve lines in the real projective plane with the property that three points lie on each line and three lines pass through each point.
-Interesting features of the tonnetz, such as the existence of the four principal hexacycles and the three principal octacycles, crucial for the understanding of nineteenth-century voice leading, can be read off rather directly as properties of the configuration.
-We show how analogous tone networks can be constructed for pentatonic music and twelve-tone music. \\
+The tonnetz, which is commonly represented as a tessellation of the plane by a triangular network of tones, can also be represented as a bipartite graph of degree three with twelve vertices denoting major triads and twelve vertices denoting minor triads.
+We show that this Levi graph can be realized geometrically as a system of twelve points and twelve lines in $\mathbb R^2$ with the property that three points lie on each line and three lines pass through each point, in a configuration $\{12_3\}$ of Daublebsky von Sterneck type D222.
+This tonnetz configuration, alongside various generalizations thereof, can be used as a new basis for the composition and analysis of music. \\